 So what are the secrets great CEOs use to live a balanced life?
 They measure themselves on seven key elements, where they give themselves a score from 1 (way out of balance) to 10 (Zen-like harmony) to see where they stand.
 I'm not sure I have ever met anyone who has scored a 10 on all seven elements, so a more reasonable goal might be to find balance with at least half of these parts of your life.

 1. Physical health.

 Whether you are a CEO or just a go-getter at work, it's easy to let things like exercise and diet go by the wayside once things get busy in the office.
-But that's the only body you're going to get and it needs to carry you until the end of the game.
-That's why it's critical to continue to keep your body strong and healthy enough to enable you to do the things that excite you-whether that's traveling for business or visiting your grandkids.
+But the body you have is the only body you're going to get, and it needs to carry you until the end of the game.
+That's why it's critical to continue to keep your body strong and healthy enough to enable you to do the things that excite you--whether that's traveling for business or visiting your grandkids.
 The key here is to be fit enough that you don't have to say "no" to anything you want to do.
-Give yourself a score-be honest-and see what you think.
+Give yourself a score--be honest--and see what you think.
 Could you do more to improve that number as a way to begin leading the kind of balanced life you're seeking?